Redtech0inc/TDGameLib/README.md

 >dynamic: if false will render it behind every sprite but it can not adjust to the sprite background colors. doesn't change the way it collides! will default to true if not provided

->wrapped: if false won't wrap the text when to big (smart wrapping: wraps at last space if there is one in the current line otherwise wraps to screen size). will default to true if not provided
+>wrapped: if false won't wrap the text when to big (smart wrapping: wraps at last space if there is one in the current line otherwise wraps to screen size). will default to true if not provided (also should be turned off if the string is only made of spaces)

 >screenBound: if false the object can go as far off screen as it wants. defaults to true if not provided